flyjgh/quantum/README.md

 # Quantum

-Me trying to understand quantum mechanics.
+trying out Qiskit, Yao and other